-Houston, Texas December 20, 2013
+Houston, Texas December 19, 2014

-Management's Discussion and Analysis
+Management's Discussion and Analysis (unaudited)

-This discussion and analysis of the City Electric System financial performance provides an overview of financial activities for the fiscal years ended September 30, 2013 and 2012.
+This discussion and analysis of the City Electric System financial performance provides an overview of financial activities for the fiscal years ended September 30, 2014 and 2013.
 Please read this information in conjunction with the accompanying financial analysis, the financial report, and the accompanying notes to financial statements.